 2007 – Mortgage from 1992 was finally paid off in full, and the gym bought a brand new sprung floor.
 Investigations were started to assess the feasibility of developing an even bigger facility that will accommodate the increasing demand for recreational gymnastics, including preschool and school programmes.

 2011 – Collin McMullien retired from coaching, and Head Coaches were put into place to oversee the club’s four main gymnastic disciplines.
 Julia van Eeden became Head of Aerobics, Tracey Maclennan was Head of Gymnastics for All, Ranan Feit took up as Head of Men’s Artistic Gymnastics, and Jane Bylsma stayed on as Head of Womens Artistic Gymnastics as well as Coaching Director.

-2012 – India Henry made the New Zealand National Team and represented New Zealand in Hawaii competing at STEP 8.
+2012 – India Henry (coached by Jane Bylsma) made the New Zealand National Team and represented New Zealand in Hawaii competing at STEP 8.
 The MAG programme had two boys compete at Nationals for the first time in many years, and a first for Southland as a standalone region, where as previously it was combined Otago/Southland.

-2013 – Karisa Webster made the New Zealand National Team and represented New Zealand in Australia competing at STEP 8.
+2013 – Karisa Webster (coached by Jane Bylsma) made the New Zealand National Team and represented New Zealand in Australia competing at STEP 8.
 The club also underwent a huge restructuring in the way of how its policies and procedures ran.
 This was a big step towards becoming more professional.

-2016 – After many years away coaching at other clubs, Vladimir Saraev and Angela Saraeva left Tri Star Gymnastics and came back to IGC to coach as full time WAG coaches again.
+2016 – In May, Ranan was officially handed the role of Coaching Director after a year of no one taking up the role.
+After many years away coaching at other clubs, Vladimir Saraev and Angela Saraeva left Tri Star Gymnastics and came back to IGC to coach as full time WAG coaches again.
 The club now had four full time coaches.